 Campanaro is still dealing with a toe injury that he's suffered from since May, and while the expectation was that the wideout would be ready in time for camp, he'll still need some extra time to rehab.

-Campanaro (calf) was promoted to the Ravens' active roster Tuesday, Jeff Zrebiec of the Baltimore Sun reports.
+Campanaro (toe) is expected to be ready for training camp, Jeff Zrebiec of the Baltimore Sun reports.